holtkevin13-sudo/Horologion/README.md

 ## On the texts

-Traditional English in the Slavic usage, in the received order.
+Traditional English in the received order, as prayed across the Orthodox Church.
 Where a prayer is a supplication composed in the traditional manner rather than a received text, the page says so.
 These have not been proofread against a printed prayer book — worth checking a section against yours before relying on it daily.